 What makes this especially challenging for schools is that WiFi networks today only have a useful shelf-life of between three to four years at the very best.

 Knowing that traditionally, wireless networks cost a lot of money to design, deploy and manage, how do schools with almost no available budget get what they need?

-Using Wi-Fi as a Service, your school can have the exact wireless system it needs to support any technology plan it wants to implement.
-Whether it's new tablets as part of a 1:1 program or BYOD, Wi-Fi as a Service enables schools of any size to successfully embrace technology and the mobile devices their students want and need.
+Using network subscription software, your school can have the exact wireless system it needs to support any technology plan it wants to implement.
+Whether it's new tablets as part of a 1:1 program or BYOD, network subscriptions enables schools of any size to successfully embrace technology and the mobile devices their students want and need.

 - Scalability to grow with your needs up or down

 - Guarantees you always have the latest system in place

 - Allows you to prioritize your budget towards other mission-critical projects

 - Quick and easy all digital experience

 Want to learn more?
 Check out our product page to find out what's included and how to get started today!